|

 Shut down

-Put a stop sign on the desktop and double click it to shut down
+from the Desktop Put a stop sign on the desktop and double

-instead having to click start, shut down, yep I really want to shut
+click it to shut down instead having to click start, shut down,

-down etc,etc. By the time I'm done it's time to start up again!
+yep I really want to shut down etc,etc. By the time I'm done it's

-It shows in and works from Deskmenu too.
-Right click the Desktop,
+time to start up again!
+It shows in and works from Deskmenu

-into the command line box:
+then copy and paste the following into the command line box:

-and then click Change icon.
+then click Change icon.
 Click Browse, change the file type list

 to "all files" and go to Windows\System and click on vga.drv and